PrnyReddy/Phishing-Website-Detection/README.md

-Phishing website detection system provides strong security mechanism to detect and prevent phishing domains from reaching user.
-This project presents a simple and portable approach to detect spoofed webpages and solve security vulnerabilities using Machine Learning.
-It can be easily operated by anyone since all the major tasks are happening in the backend.
-The user is required to provide URL as input to the GUI and click on submit button.
-The output is shown as “YES” for phishing URL and “NO” for not phished URL.
+The phishing website detection system provides a robust security mechanism for detecting and preventing phishing domains from reaching users.
+Using Machine Learning, this project presents a simple and portable approach to detecting spoofed webpages and resolving security vulnerabilities.
+Because all of the major tasks are performed in the backend, it can be easily operated by anyone.
+The user must enter the URL into the GUI and then click the submit button.
+The output is "YES" for phishing URLs and "NO" for non-phishing URLs.

-PYTHON DEPENDENCIES:
+DEPENDENCIES FOR PYTHON:

-   • NumPy, Pandas, Scikit-learn: For Data cleaning, Data analysis and Data modelling.
+• NumPy, Pandas, and Scikit-learn: Data cleaning, analysis, and modelling.

-   • Pickle: For exporting the model to local machine
+• Pickle: Used to export the model to a local machine.

-   • Tkinter, Pyqt, QtDesigner: For building up the Graphical User Interface (GUI) of the software.
+• Tkinter, Pyqt, and QtDesigner: For creating the software's Graphical User Interface (GUI).

-To avoid the pain of installing independent packages and libraries of python, install Anaconda from www.anaconda.com.
-It is a Python data science platform which has all the ML libraries, Data analysis libraries, Jupyter Notebooks, Spyder etc. built in it which makes it easy to use and efficient.
+Install Anaconda from www.anaconda.com to avoid the hassle of installing independent Python packages and libraries.
+It is a Python data science platform that includes all of the ML libraries, data analysis libraries, Jupyter Notebooks, Spyder, and other features that make it simple to use and efficient..

-Steps to be followed for running the code of the software:
+The following steps must be taken in order to run the software code:

-    • Install anaconda in the system.
+	• Add anaconda to the system.
-    • gui.py : It contains the code for the GUI and is linked to other modules of the software.
+	• gui.py: This file contains the GUI code and is linked to other software modules.
-    • Feature_extractor.py: It contains the code for analysis and data modelling.
+	• Feature extractor.py: This file contains the code for data analysis and modelling.
-    • Rf_model.py: It contains the trained machine learning model.
+	• Rf model.py: This file contains the machine learning model that has been trained.
-    • Only gui.py is to be run to execute the whole software and rest of the modules are to be kept in same folder.
+	• Only gui.py should be run to run the entire software, and the rest of the modules should be kept in the same folder.